 Responsibilities do not lie heavily on the influencers alone.
 Companies should also make sure that transparency is always shown by the influencer.

 The influencers should take care of that first-hand but companies should not just pay and forget.
-Influencers are just middlemen between companies and the customers and if the influencers screw up, it’s not just the influencers who will suffer.
+Influencers are just middlemen between companies and customers.
+If the influencers screw up, it’s not just the influencers who will suffer.
 Companies will also lose customers.

 Lastly, consumers should always be vigilant.
-Take everything with a grain of salt and do research.
+Take everything with a grain of salt and research.
 Information is always within reach.
-Consumers, businesses and influencers should always do due diligence.
+Consumers, businesses, and influencers should always do due diligence.